 The book of Ezra along with all Scripture, demonstrates that God's plans and purposes for the redemption of the world, through our Lord Jesus Christ, can never be thwarted and that He will use whosoever He chooses to fulfil all He wills.
 God takes every evil perpetrated by men and turns it to good.
 He uses Satan's wicked ploys and causes them to carry out His plan to perfection.

-Heavenly Father, yet again in the books of Ezra and Nehemiah, we see how Your plans and purposes for the redemption of mankind, through our Lord Jesus Christ, are played out on the stage of history.
-Just as You brought Your people back to the land promised to their forefathers, I thank and praise You that nothing in heaven or earth can undermine Your perfect will for any of Your people.
-Thank You for Your great faithfulness to both Israel and the Church and thank You that You turn evil to good and shine Your light of joy and hope into every night of mourning.
-Praise Your holy name, AMEN.
+Heavenly Father, yet again in the books of Ezra and Nehemiah, I see how Your plans and purposes for the redemption of mankind, through the Lord Jesus Christ, were played out on the stage of history.
+Just as You brought Your people back to the land promised to their forefathers, there is nothing in heaven or earth that can undermine Your perfect will for any of Your people.
+Thank You for Your great faithfulness to both Israel and the Church.
+You turn evil to good and shine Your light of joy and hope into every night of mourning.
+Praise Your holy name!
+AMEN.